Steven Donziger: Class action lawsuit against Chevron

 When the case moved to Ecuador, Donziger conducted a public relations campaign to inform Ecuadoreans about the pollution of the Amazon.
 He said that "the indigenous people would never get a fair trial in Ecuador if they did not illuminate what had happened to them and get public support".
 Donziger appeared in the 2009 documentary film Crude which explored a two-year period in the case.
 A provincial Ecuadorean court found Chevron guilty in 2011 and awarded the plaintiffs $18 billion in damages.
 The decision was affirmed by three appellate courts including Ecuador's highest court, the National Court of Justice, although the damages were reduced to $9.5 billion.

 To avoid paying the damages awarded by the court in Ecuador, Chevron moved its assets out of the country, leading the plaintiffs to seek enforcement actions in Canada, Brazil, and Argentina for confiscation of Chevron's assets.
 An editorial in The Wall Street Journal stated that appeals courts in Argentina and Brazil's Superior Court of Justice rejected Donziger's petitions to have the Ecuadorean judgment enforced.
 In 2017, a Canadian court held that the Ecuadorean plaintiffs could not be awarded assets of Chevron's Canadian subsidiary as the subsidiary was legally distinct from its US parent.
 In 2019, the Ecuadorean plaintiffs ended their Canadian lawsuit against Chevron.

 In 2018, the Permanent Court of Arbitration in The Hague ruled that the $9.5 billion judgment in Ecuador was marked by fraud and corruption and "should not be recognised or enforced by the courts of other States."
 The amount Ecuador must pay to Chevron to compensate for damages is yet to be determined.
-The award found that Ecuador violated its obligations under international treaties, investment agreements and international law.
-The Court of Arbitration's findings of fraudulent activities included that the evidence placed before the Court is "the most thorough documentary, video, and testimonial proof of fraud ever put before an arbitral tribunal", that the plaintiffs championed by the film actually were engaged in blackmail and bribery of Ecuadorian judges.
-Their efforts triggered an order to appoint an "expert" friendly to the plaintiffs, that Ecuadorian government prosecutors "actively cooperated" with the plaintiffs, that the plaintiffs bribed the "experts" and ghostwrote their report and that the plaintiffs paid a retired judge to draft the acting judge's orders—and that the same judge solicited bribes that Chevron refused to pay.
+The panel also stated that the corruption was limited to one judge, not the entire Ecuadorean legal system.